Developer guide - Part 1: Distributing ROS apps with snaps

 --classic flag refers to the confinement.
 We will address the confinement topic later in this guide.

-Snapcraft is not only a tool to build snaps, but more generally a developer tool.
-Meaning that we will need it to build, upload and share our snaps.
+Snapcraft is not only a tool to build snaps, but more generally a developer tool, meaning that we will use it to build, upload and share our snaps.

 LXD is the container technology used by snaps to isolate our snap build.